altruios/namshubettulpa/public/namshubettuple/the-plan.md

 ~No sooner had he registered them he realized everyone was turning toward her~ ~He did likewise~
 *He stared at her stone faced*
+'How do you stay calm - like this kent? you clench your toes, you think of your stubby toes to distract you.
+Right, Kent, think of the toes.'
 ~He had the syringe palmed in his hand still~
+~She scanned the crowd and her gaze never halted on him~ 'I know she saw me...
+She does not recognize me'
+*She wandered in a wide arc*
-~She scanned the crowd and her gaze never halted on him~ *She wandered in a wide arc, before settling to backtracking* ~He watched from across the street her run away from him~ ~Everyone around him, including the cars came back to life suddenly~ ~He did the same~
+~She spotted the holster on the other side of the corner~ *She scanned everyone one more time before settling to backtracking* ~He watched from across the street her run back to that place~ ~Everyone around him, including the cars came back to life suddenly~ ~He did the same~
 'They just let me go, with this syringe?'